How does workers' compensation insurance work?

 How do I know if I need workers’ comp insurance?

 Almost every state's regulations require businesses with W2 employees to have workers' compensation insurance.
-Texas is the only state where workers’ comp insurance is optional.

 Check the laws in your state to find out if it's required.
 But even if you live in a state that doesn’t require workers’ comp insurance, it’s still a smart investment.